 - We store up to 10000 files with code references per repository.
 LaunchDarkly ignores additional files.

-- We allow up to 500 characters is allowed per line of source code stored.
-LaunchDarkly truncates additional files.
+- We allow up to 500 characters per line of source code stored.
+LaunchDarkly truncates additional characters.

 - We allow up to 25000 code references per file.
 LaunchDarkly ignores additional references.